Explore Military Tools for ArcGIS

 - Navigate to the U.S. 321 Artillery Regiment bookmark.

-- Zoom out until you can also see OBJ HILL 223.
+- If necessary, zoom out until you can also see OBJ HILL 223.

 - In the Distance and Direction window, click the Rings tab.